Interaction types and usage

 - Voice — Pega's omni-channel application allows users to participate in business processes via any channel.
 We support voice commands through third parties such as Amazon Alexa and Google voice (Home), but do not rely on voice commands for any specific interaction today.

-- Device sensor data — We support device sensor data, but only use device rotation and location data in UI Kit currently.
+- Device sensor data — We support device sensor data, but only use device rotation and location data in the design system currently.

-- Touch and gestures — In UI Kit, a touch is handled like a mouse click.
-As for gestures, we support swiping on toggles and tab pages in UI Kit.
+- Touch and gestures — In the Pega design system, a touch is handled like a mouse click.
+As for gestures, we support swiping on toggles and tab pages.

 Last updated: May 2019